 I'm currently a member of Whole School SEND's Impact Steering Group, which advises on WSS plans, reach and impact across the country.
 I'm able to offer input from a parental perspective to ensure it meets its goals, ultimately benefiting children with SEND.
 The WSS programme is of vital importance to our children, but it can only succeed fully if every school knows about, and uses, its resources and training.

-Taking over at Whole School SEND is former teacher and SENCO, Alex Grady, who is here today to talk more about the impact Whole School SEND has been having.
+Taking over at Whole School SEND is former teacher and SENCO, Alex Grady, who will be writing regularly about the work they are doing.
+In her first post today, she's talking more about the impact Whole School SEND has been having.
 We'd both like to ask you to send details to your school or, if you're an education practitioner, to have a look for yourself and show your school leadership.

 The impact of Whole School SEND: Does your school know about Whole School SEND, and how we can support them to improve?